NECK & BACK INJURIES FROM REAR-END COLLISION SETTLE FOR $19,700.

 C.S then presented to Mountain Vista Medical Center where she continued her diagnosing process.
 She was diagnosed with headache, tension and acute myofascial strain.
 She was prescribed pain medications.

 Upon the recommendation of her doctor, C.S began treatment at Southwest Spine & Rehab where she was diagnosed with lumbar intervertebral disc displacement without myelopathy, thoracic and lumbar neuritis, cervical, thoracic and lumbar sprain/strain, Headaches, scoliosis, spasm of muscle and non-allopathic lesions in cervical, thoracic and lumbar regions.
-She elected to continue with chiropractic therapy.
+She elected to continue with chiropractic therapy to help assist her with her soft tissue injury.

 C.S. had an MRI done of her lumbar spine, which indicated a disc bulge at L4-5 and a disc herniation at L5-S1.

 After treating for 30 days with the chiropractor and feeling that while her pain had improved she still had significant pain in the left side of her body, C.S. began treating with AZ Pain Treatment Center.
-She attended 2 visits with her pain management doctor and they recommended her for epidural treatments.
+She attended 2 visits with her pain management doctor and they recommended her for epidural treatments for her soft tissue injury.

 C.S’s medical bills were around $27,000.00.
 Nearly $11,000 of the medical expenses were future medical bills for anticipating pain management treatment.
 After settlement, counsel was able to reduce medical bills so that C.S. received a total payout of around $7,200.00.